adel-nouar/Math_with_Python/README.md

 Link to the course : https://www.udemy.com/course/math-with-python

-On the instructor's website, maybe you could fine coupons:  http://sincxpress.com/
+On the instructor's website, maybe you could find coupons:  http://sincxpress.com/